Why Matter matters, and how does WiFi and Thread fit into it.

 I think Amazon and Google wanted the local control and security that Apple has.
 We've seen what happens when sections of the cloud go down, or even if you just lost your internet connection.... nothing works.
 Even when the internet was up, the delay caused by going out to the cloud and back again sucked for Automations (Using a voice assistant to turn on a light is not an automation).
 Apple's HomeKit would continue to work, except for Siri... but that was partly rectified in iOS 15...... and automations were local.
 Amazon has, in particular, been hammered around its security and how it handles personal information, not helped by Alexa just advertising stuff.

 In May 2021, CHIP became Matter and ratified the first beta version of its specification.
 There are some really cool things in there, but also some interesting omissions, such as Cameras.
-V1.0 of the spec was released in October 2022, V1.1 was released in May of 2023, V1.2 was released 23rd October 2023 and V1.3 8th May 2024 in keeping with their aim of 2 releases a year.
+V1.0 of the spec was released in October 2022, V1.1 was released in May of 2023, V1.2 was released 23rd October 2023, V1.3 8th May 2024 and V1.4 7th November 2024 in keeping with their aim of 2 releases a year.

 What does Apple get then?